” GSM Calculation” the best 2 ways to find.

 GSM Calculation Formula:

-To use this formula, you need to measure the weight of a sample of the material (W) and also measure the area of that sample (A) in square meters.
-Then, divide the weight by the area to calculate the GSM.
-This measurement is commonly used in industries such as textiles and paper manufacturing to specify the thickness or density of materials.
+To derive these measurements, the weight of the material sample (W) must be captured, and then the area of that sample (A) must be calculated in square meters.
+After both measurements are captured, the GSM can be calculated by division.
+This measurement is useful in the textile or paper industries to specify the thickness or density of materials.

 Example of "Gsm Calculation":

-the Gsm calculation of a bath towel with dimensions of 70×140 cm and a towel weight of 500 grams is done?
+What is the Gsm calculation of a bath towel with dimensions of 70×140 cm and a towel weight of 500 grams?

 GSM=W/A